usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ## Table of Contents

-### Overview and Objectives
+### Overview and objectives
-   - Module Summary
+   - Module summary
-   - Learning Objectives
+   - Learning objectives
-   - Connection to Overall DITAP Program
+   - Connection to overall DITAP program

-### Materials and Preparation
+### Materials and preparation
-   - Required Materials
+   - Required materials
-   - Preparation Checklist
+   - Preparation checklist

-### Module Agenda
+### Module agenda

-### Module Activities
+### Module activities

 1. Discussion: What digital services have you used?
-2. Activity: Who’s Who of Digital Services Teams
+2. Activity: Who’s who of digital services teams
 3. Discussion: Consideration of user needs
 4. Discussion: User persona
 5. Discussion: Reflections on a past project
 6. Activity: Create a sprint backlog
 7. Discussion: Everyday data
 8. Discussion: What could you ask about data
-9. Discussion: Benefits and challenges of agile development methods
+9. Discussion: Benefits and challenges of Agile development methods
 10. Discussion: Why continuous integration and continuous delivery (CI/CD)?
 11. Discussion: What role does a Software Bill of Materials (SBOM) play in managing risk?
 12. Discussion: Proprietary vs. Open-Source Software
-13. Activity: Build-a-Digital-Service Workshop
+13. Activity: Build-a-Digital-Service workshop
 14. Discussion: Deciding the best way to use (or not use) cloud
 15. Activity: Preventing misunderstandings in a shared responsibility model
 16. Discussion: How can we encourage modular or hybrid cloud strategies?